 Beginners in digital media

-If you are new to digital media, I recommend taking P2 as it will give you a solid understanding of the fundamentals of digital psychology.
-After completing P2, you can extend your knowledge through A1 or jump straight to E2.
+If you are new to digital media, I recommend taking DBC1 as it will give you a solid understanding of the fundamentals of digital psychology, while teaching you how to apply psychology to several interactive design modelling tools.
+After completing DBC1, you can extend your knowledge through DBC2 or jump straight to ED.

 Professionals with limited or no experience applying psychology

 If you’ve been working a few years or you’re a seasoned professional—but perhaps not that familiar with behavior change psychology or you primarily possess knowledge of cognitive psychology (common in HCI and UX training)—then I recommend DBC1 to give you a broad perspective and solid foundation.
 However, if you’re really interested in developing a deep understanding of your users’ internal cognitive and emotional experience, then ED is a good starting point for you.

 Professionals with some or significant experience applying psychology

 If you’ve been working for many years and are either taking formal classes or reading extensively on consumer psychology, you’ll appreciate DBC1 for the broad framework and practical format; however, you may find ED to be more cutting edge, in a way that transforms how you approach your work.
 My most advanced students tell me that they like both workshops but that ED gives them something truly unique.